Coyote Creek State Park

 Coyote Creek State Park is a state park of New Mexico, United States, preserving a riparian canyon in the Sangre de Cristo Mountains.
 The park is located 17 mi north of Mora.
-Coyote Creek is the most densely stocked trout stream in New Mexico.

 Geography

 Coyote Creek, a tributary of the Mora River, flows almost due south through Guadalupita Canyon.
-An ridge called La Mesa rises to 9112 ft in elevation above the park to the east, and to the west is the Rincon subrange of the Sangre de Cristo Mountains.
+A ridge called La Mesa rises to 9112 ft in elevation above the park to the east, and to the west is the Rincon subrange of the Sangre de Cristo Mountains.
 The park is located in the eastern foothills of the Sangre de Cristo Mountains at an altitude of 7700 ft.
 There is an average precipitation of 18 in per year and an average annual temperature of 46 F. Summer temperatures reaching 90 F are unusual, though winters are severe with subzero temperatures and heavy snow.
 The average annual flow of Coyote Creek is about 10,000 acre.ft.

 Geology

 The oldest rocks visible in Coyote Creek State Park were deposited during the Late Pennsylvanian and Early Permian between 320 and 250 million years ago.
 In a geosyncline at the edge of a great shallow sea, limestone formed underwater is intermixed with sandstone and shale eroded from mountains to the west.
 The sea retreated and advanced several times and the mountains eventually eroded away.
 70 million years ago the Laramide orogeny uplifted the Sangre de Cristo Mountains, steeply tilting the earlier sediments down to the east.
 New mountain sediments formed a vast alluvial plain.
 8 million years ago a series of volcanic eruptions took place to the east, forming the Ocate volcanic field.
 The top of the basalt flows was 1000 ft higher than the bottom of Guadalupita Canyon is today.
 Canyons gradually carved into the lava flows were inundated with more basalt by later eruptions, creating a reverse stratigraphy where newer deposits are below older deposits.
 Guadalupita Canyon was carved during the Pleistocene epoch when there were small glaciers in the mountains to the west.
 The creekbed initially shifted eastward following the eroding edge of the basalt.
 Upon hitting the softer Pennsylvanian sediments, however, the creek began carving downward, creating a valley with a steep east wall and a more gradual slope to the west.